Sacramento Dentistry Group

 Clear, removable aligners that straighten your teeth without the metal.
-Digital 3D planning, supervised treatment from a dentist who has known you for years, and a result you can see on screen before you commit.
+We work with Invisalign and other clear aligner systems, plan each case with 3D digital imaging, and show you the expected result on screen before you commit.

-Invisalign is a clear aligner orthodontic system that straightens teeth using a custom sequence of virtually invisible plastic trays instead of metal brackets and wires.
-Each aligner is fabricated from Invisalign's SmartTrack material to fit your teeth precisely at one specific stage of treatment, and as you move through the sequence, your teeth shift gradually into their planned final position.
+Clear aligner orthodontics straightens teeth using a custom sequence of virtually invisible plastic trays instead of metal brackets and wires.
+Each aligner is made to fit your teeth precisely at one specific stage of treatment, and as you move through the sequence, your teeth shift gradually into their planned final position.
 It is real orthodontics, not a cosmetic illusion.
 The same biology that makes braces work is doing the work here, just delivered through a better patient experience.

 How the process moves your teeth